Beaver Creek Colorado

 Facilities & Other Activities

-Several of the restaurants on-mountain are members-only clubs, or some fine dining restaurants require a lunch reservation to be made many months in advance; perfect for those seeking an exclusive dining experience.
+Several of the restaurants on-mountain are members-only clubs, whilst some fine dining restaurants require a lunch reservation to be made many months in advance; perfect for those seeking an exclusive dining experience.
 In the evenings you can visit one of the classy

 Beaver Creek restaurants or hire a private chef to visit your condominium.